near/pagoda-console/frontend/components/lib/DropdownMenu/README.md

 ## Nested Menus

-In the primary `Example` section above, note the used of the `nested` prop on the nested menu content component: `<DropdownMenu.Content nested>`.
-This will set proper offsets for the menu and arrow for nested menus.
-This prop shouldn't be used on the root menu - only on child menus inside.
+In the primary `Example` section above, note the use of the `Sub`, `SubTrigger`, and `SubContent` components to achieve a nested menu.

 ## Form Select Dropdown